 Only around 20,000 people live in the delta region, and even so, they are mostly grouped in 27 or so small towns and the larger city of Sulina.
 With an average of two inhabitants per km², the Danube Delta is still considered a “wild” place.

 Thanks to millions of tonnes of river deposits, the delta grows over 40 meters each year.
 A landscape that will forever be forming, the Danube Delta is described as Europe’s newest land.

 The Danube Delta is made up of over 2,200 square miles of continually evolving rivers, canals, wetland marshes, reed islands and tree-lined lakes.
 This unique setting, where nature still takes its course, is a naturalist’s paradise.
 The Delta is an untouched land.

 Recognised as being in the top three most diverse delta ecosystems in the world, the Danube Delta is a sanctuary to over 300 species of bird and 160 fish species.

 Altogether, nearly 3,500 species of animal and 1,700 species of plant can be found in the Biosphere Reserve.
 Danube Delta bird watching would be the highlight of any keen twitchers birding career.

 Even the most novice of twitchers will delight in the variety of birdlife.
 Millions of Egyptian white pelicans arrive each spring to breed and raise their young.

-Large numbers of Arctic Geese come to escape the northern European winters as well as a vast variety of migratory birds from all over the world.
+Large numbers of Arctic geese come to escape the northern European winters as well as a vast variety of migratory birds from all over the world.
 Some come from as far away as Africa and China.
-The delta has one of the highest concentration of bird colonies in Europe.
+The delta has one of the highest concentrations of bird colonies in Europe.
 A rare and beautiful sight.

 The Danube Delta is an Ideal getaway for Nature Lovers